Plan your cluster

-Multi-region clusters must be deployed in VPCs, with each region or read replica deployed in its own VPC.
+Multi-region clusters must be deployed in VPCs; in AWS, each region or read replica must be deployed in its own VPC.

 You need to create VPCs before you deploy the cluster.
 YugabyteDB Managed supports AWS and GCP for VPCs.
 Refer to VPC network.

 Database user authorization